bgse-datascience-group8/conflicts_analysis_project/README.md

 [GDELT: Global Data on Events, Location and Tone](http://gdeltproject.org/data.html) is a dataset of 200 million geolocated events spanning 35 years <sup>[1](#341mill)</sup>.
 Data collected are daily from a variety of international news organizations and categorized using their [Conflict and Mediation Event Observations Event and Actor Codebook (CAMEO) coding system](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).

 The strength of the data is how exhaustive it is (that is, having a large pool of sources) and its events classification algorithms.
 From initial exploration, events are identified through an initial source, and subsequent articles may be identified as relating the same event.
 Such articles are counted as +1 to the NumArticles column of the original event.
-Thusly, the significance of an event can be quantified through the events table columns NumArticles referencing the event as well as NumMentions.
+Ergo, the significance of an event can be quantified through the events table columns NumArticles referencing the event as well as NumMentions.
 The data is also categorized according the actors and event types described in the CAMEO coding system.

 It is also all free which we like, a lot.
 It also has a lot of [documentation](http://gdeltproject.org/data.html#documentation), which we also like a lot.